mgonzs13/yolov8_ros/README.md

 ROS 2 wrap for [Ultralytics YOLOv8](https://github.com/ultralytics/ultralytics) to perform object detection and tracking, instance segmentation and human pose estimation.
 There are also 3D versions of object detection and human pose estimation based on depth images.

+This fork adds Lifecycle Nodes to all the nodes available in the package.
+This implementation tries to reduce the workload in the unconfigured and unactivated states by only loading the models and activating the subscriber on the activated state.

 ## Installation

 ```shell